 Darlyne is a recipient and participant of the coveted Fulbright Administrator program for Fulbright Leaders for Global Schools, a program sponsored by the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA).
 She is part of a cohort that will travel to Singapore to partake in the International Education Administrators (IEA) seminars.
 The program helps U.S. international education professionals and senior higher education officials create empowering connections with other countries' societal, cultural and higher education systems.

-As a former Forensic Scientist and Environmental Chemist with over 20 years of experience in STEM, Darlyne is currently the Director of Curriculum and Instruction for Math and Science for a large Title 1 District in New Jersey.
+As a former Forensic Scientist and Environmental Chemist with over 20 years of experience in STEM, Darlyne is currently the Director of Curriculum and Instruction for Math and Science for a large diverse Title 1 District in New Jersey.
 She started the first forensic science course at Pleasantville High School as a teacher and Bridgeton High School as an administrator.
 In both locations, the program grew from one class of 25 students to over three courses of over 100 students in one school year.
 Additionally, she is a former middle school vice principal, former instructional specialist for the New Jersey Department of Education, as well as a former supervisor of math, science, STEM and technology.